flymans/clickhouse-demo/README.md

 ## Clickhouse demo

-Just simple example of using clickhouse + umzug in NestJS application
+A basic example demonstrating the integration of ClickHouse and Umzug within a NestJS application.